 We ensure students know about their rights to safety, information and participation.
 We recognise the importance of friendships and support from peers.

-We actively seek to understand what makes students feel safe in our organisation and regularly communicate with students about what they can do if they feel unsafe.
+We do this by actively seeking to understand what makes students feel safe in our organisation and regularly communicating with students about what they can do if they feel unsafe.